-In 1965, after a year at Oberlin College, Sams transferred to the University of Montana where he studied ceramics with Rudy Autio and Peter Voulkos.
+In 1965, after a year at Oberlin College, Sams transferred to the University of Montana where he studied ceramics with Rudy Autio and informally with Peter Voulkos.
 He was a prodigious student.
 He received a substantial grant from the University for a large construction and a commission from the campus Newman Center for a relief figure for the exterior of their building.
 His first exhibit was in Seattle in 1967, the year he received his BFA degree.
 It was a near sell out.
-He also had exhibits in New York, California, Louisiana and Washington by 1970, the year he received his MFA degree.
+He had exhibits in New York, California, Louisiana and Washington by the time he received his MFA degree in 1970

 "The printmaking process, especially the 'collagraph,' taught me more about abstract two-dimensional surface texture than any other work done before that time.
 I applied this knowledge directly to my ceramics.
 Then, during 1965-66 I began to understand building with slabs of clay, which was directly derived from Rudy Autio's abstract slab idea.
 I wanted to maintain the vitality of the abstract, yet add definite, recognizable figurative modeling to the forms . . . .
 The question always arose, 'How can one truly abstract anything before he has tried to make that thing?'
 Imagine, now, that my 'real thing,' the thing I learned first, was the abstract slab pot . . . .
 The early sculptural images I made did not reveal if I was pushing reality towards abstraction or abstraction towards reality, and the resolution of my problems always remained visually exciting."